MicrosoftDocs/playfab-docs/playfab-docs/sdks/lua/quickstart-defold.md

   - `function OnLoginFailed(error)`
     - API calls can fail for many reasons, and you should always attempt to handle failure.
-    - Why API calls fail (In order of likelihood):
+    - Why API calls fail (In order of likelihood)
-      - `PlayFabSettings.TitleId` is not set.
-If you forget to set `titleId` to your title, then nothing will work.
+      - PlayFabSettings.TitleId is not set.
+If you forget to set titleId to your title, then nothing will work.

       - Request parameters.
 If you have not provided the correct or required information for a particular API call, then it will fail.
 See `error.errorMessage`, `error.errorDetails`, or `error.GenerateErrorReport()` for more info.
       - Device connectivity issue.
 Cell-phones lose/regain connectivity constantly, and so any API call at any time can fail randomly, and then work immediately after.
 Going into a tunnel can disconnect you completely.
       - PlayFab server issue.
 As with all software, there can be issues.
 See our [release notes](../../release-notes/index.md) for updates.